Goulburn Court House

-Goulburn Court House is a heritage-listed courthouse at 4 Montague Street, Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
+Goulburn Court House is a heritage-listed courthouse at 4 Montague Street, Goulburn, in the Southern Tablelands region of New South Wales, Australia.
 It was designed in the Federation Free Classical style based on original designs by Colonial Architect, James Barnet and his assistant Edward Rumsey.
 It was built from 1885 to 1887 by David Jones.
 The property is owned by the New South Wales Department of Justice.
 It was added to the New South Wales State Heritage Register on 2 April 1999.